Alexei Sayle's Merry-Go-Round

 The continuing adventures of Bobby Chariot were chronicled.
 Now free from any obligation to be Alexei's warm-up man, he traversed a series of other career cul-de-sacs under the appalling management of the repulsive "Edna" (played by Denise Coffey).
 Meanwhile, Alexei Sayle himself was depicted as living in a Teletubbies-style burrow somewhere in the posh part of North London.

 The show's theme song is a cover of "Merry-Go-Round" by Wild Man Fischer.
+This was the last series Sayle made for the BBC.